Kotlin/kotlinx.coroutines/coroutines-guide.md

 <!--- TEST-->

 ### Cancellation and exceptions

 Cancellation is tightly bound with exceptions.
-Coroutines use `CancellationException` for cancellation flow, these exceptions are ignored by all handlers, so they should be used only as the source of additional debug information, which can be obtained by `catch` block.
+Coroutines internally use `CancellationException` for cancellation, these exceptions are ignored by all handlers, so they should be used only as the source of additional debug information, which can be obtained by `catch` block.
-When coroutine is cancelled by using [Job.cancel] without a cause, it terminates, but doesn't cancel its parent.
+When a coroutine is cancelled using [Job.cancel] without a cause, it terminates, but it does not cancel its parent.
-Cancelling without cause is a mechanism for parent to cancel its children without accidental self-cancellation.
+Cancelling without cause is a mechanism for parent to cancel its children without cancelling itself.

 <!--- INCLUDE
 import kotlin.coroutines.experimental.*